 - Have a healthy competition.

-India’s best teachers educate students with inspiring stories, pictures, videos, etc. Revision tests and worksheets are given to solve after each chapter.
-Below is a sample of NCERT Class 5 EVS worksheets of chapter 17:
+At BYJU’S, the best teachers across the country educate students with inspiring stories, pictures, videos, etc. Revision tests and worksheets are given to solve and assess their improvement in studies after the completion of each chapter.
+Below is a sample of NCERT Class 5 EVS worksheets from Chapter 17:

 Q1.
 Tick the following: